List of EastEnders characters introduced in 2021: Jeanette

 Jeanette, played by Dani Dyer, appears in episode 6289, originally broadcast on 15 June 2021.
 The character and Dyer's casting details were announced on 5 May 2021.
 Jeanette is introduced as a pregnant taxicab driver who drives Mick Carter, portrayed by her real-life father Danny Dyer, to his wife's baby scan appointment.
 Dyer was contracted for a cameo appearance in one episode.
 She enjoyed filming with her father and admitted that he would try making her laugh during filming.
 For the role of Jeanette, Dyer had to learn how to drive a taxi.
 She admitted to not being a confident driver, so she did test runs before filming.
 While taxiing Mick, Jeanette's waters break and he has to help her give birth.
 Dyer initially researched how to act pregnant, before deciding to use her own experiences when portraying the character.
 She also had to wear a fake baby bump, which she enjoyed.

 Jeanette is flagged down by Mick after his car suffers a flat tyre in his attempts to get to the hospital where his wife Linda Carter (Kellie Bright) is having a baby scan.
 Jeanette is heavily pregnant herself, and when they stop for her to use the loo, her waters break.
 She panics as her partner is away, but Mick takes charge of the situation and drives her to the hospital.
 Once there, she pleads with Mick not to leave her, calling him her guardian angel (something which Mick called her when they first met), and Mick accompanies her as she has the baby.
 She gives birth to a boy, who she names Michael.

 Harvey Monroe

 Harvey Monroe, played by Ross Boatman, first appears in episode 6311, originally broadcast on 22 July 2021.
 The character and Boatman's casting details were announced on 9 June 2021.
 Harvey is introduced as the father of newcomer Dana Monroe (Barbara Smith), who is in a relationship with Bobby Beale (Clay Milner Russell).
 He is billed as "traditional and a real family man".
 Boatman described him as "an old-school East Ender with traditional values".
 Harvey is a taxi driver.
 The character's backstory states that he was brought up in Bow, London and has raised Dana on his own.
 Subsequently, they have a close relationship.

-Boatman had long dreamt of joining EastEnders, so when he learnt about the role of Harvey, he became determined to win the part.
-Due to social distancing restrictions, the actor had to record his audition; he spent two days recording the audition and estimated that he rehearsed "about 20 times" for each scene.
-He admitted to being nervous about his first day on-set, despite his long career.
-Boatman felt "blessed" to join the cast of a show he has dreamed of joining.
-Jon Sen, the show's executive producer, called Boatman "perfect to play the affable father to Dana" and thought the character would "shake up the Beale family dynamics".